THE MYSTICAL ORDER OF SPIRITUAL BAPTIST INC.

-In this Church of Christ, The Mystical Order of Spiritual Baptist Inc. His All Holiness The Patriarch and Presiding Prelate, is the founding Leader, to whom Christ entrusted the feeding of His sheep and lambs, enjoys supreme, full, immediate, and Mystical authority over the care of souls by divine institution.
-Therefore, as Leader of all the faithful believers, he is set aside and Consecrated to provide for the common good of the Mystical Church and for the good of the Affiliate churches.
+In this Church of Christ, The Mystical Order of Spiritual Baptist Inc. His All-Holiness The Patriarch and Presiding Prelate is the founding Leader, to whom Christ entrusted the feeding of His sheep and lambs, enjoys supreme, full, immediate, and Mystical authority over the care of souls by divine institution.
+Therefore, as Leader of all the faithful believers, he is set aside and Consecrated to provide for the common good of the Mystical Church and the good of the Affiliate churches.
 Hence, he holds supreme and Patriarchal power over all the churches.

-Bishops, Abbesses and other Ministers sharing in the solicitude for all the Affiliate churches, exercise this Mystical office of theirs, which they have received through Mystical consecration, and communion with and under the authority of The Patriarch and Presiding Prelate.
-As far as their teaching authority and pastoral government are concerned, all are united in a body of The Executive Council with respect to the Mystical Church of God.
+Bishops, Abbesses and other Ministers sharing in the solicitude for all the Affiliate churches exercise this Mystical office of theirs, which they have received through Mystical consecration and communion with and under the authority of The Patriarch and Presiding Prelate.
+As far as their teaching authority and pastoral government are concerned, all are united in a body of The Executive Council concerning the Mystical Church of God.

-They exercise their office individually in reference to the portions of the Lord’s flock assigned to them, each one taking responsibility for their individual Office committed to them, or sometimes some of them jointly providing for certain common needs of various churches.
+They exercise their office individually about the portions of the Lord’s flock assigned to them, each one taking responsibility for their Office committed to them, or sometimes some of them jointly providing for certain common needs of various churches.

 This sacred Office of the Archbishop, therefore, attentive to the conditions of human gathering which have brought about a new order of things in this time, intends to determine more exactly the role of the office of Bishops and Abbesses, therefore, has decreed and publishes the following. (www.mysticalorderinc.org)